federatedbookkeeping/task-tracking/Milestone 1/1c - Feasibility investigation of live multi-homed data/README.md

 # Feasibility Study: Live multi-homed (task tracking) data without a CRDT

 We take task tracking as an example here.
-Compare the Jira and the GitHub issue formats:
+Compare the Jira and the GitHub issue formats, as well as Solid OS and Projectron.

+One interesting observation is there is data at several levels:
+* issue state (title, description, status, time spent, current list of comments)
+* issue change log (date of change, events, version number)
+* authors (assignee, owner, commenter)
+* some support for dynamic access control (e.g. 'locked', 'is_admin')

+So a general model is that authors update objects over time.
+None of them (not so surprisingly) support contradicting versions.
+I do want to support that in Liquid Data Framework though.

+Anyway, from what I'm seeing here it feel totally feasible to sync between these.
+Maybe I should just make a start with the [Solid Data Module for Tasks](https://github.com/solid-contrib/data-modules/issues/73) and see how far I get before I run into restrictions.
+The main problem I haven't thought a lot about yet may be [author mapping](https://github.com/federatedbookkeeping/task-tracking/issues/25), but that feels doable too.

 ## GitHub Issue GET
 [docs](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#get-an-issue)